 After the midterm or the midpoint of the course, students will not be eligible to withdraw from a course unless there are extenuating circumstances and they are given permission from the program director.
 In the case of such withdrawals after the midpoint of the course, a grade notation of Withdrawal Pass "WP" or Withdrawal Fail "WF" will be made.
 Students cannot continue in a program with more than one "WF" grade notations.

 Refund for traditional semester information is found on the Bursar Office page.

 No fees or portions of fees assessed are refundable.
 The refund policy is subject to change at the discretion of the Board of Trustees, but in no instance will such a change become retroactive.

-All federal financial aid funds are credited or returned in compliance with Federal Return Policy schedule.
+All federal financial aid funds are credited or returned in compliance with the Federal Return Policy schedule.
 Questions regarding this should be directed to the Office of Financial Aid at 215-871-6170.